shanicohen1902/no-sql-db-comparison/README.md

 **We need to understand the toolset for each Database.
 Find a solution that could answer our problem.**
 ## Considerations of choosing Database:
 Requirements - how do we need to read the data.
 Do we need schema type?
- - Non-functional requirements.
+Non-functional requirements:
  - Performance
  - Scale – data volume + load
  - Consistency vs Availability
  - Cost – consider software cost + maintenance
   - Integration considerations – Existing technologies that need to integrate.
  - Existing dev team skills
- - CAP – choose only two: AP/AC
-	 - Consistency
+ - CAP:
+  The CAP Theorem, states that databases can only ever fulfil two out of three elements:
+   -  Consistency – that reads are always up to date, which means any client making a request to the database will get the same view of data.
-   - Availability
+   -  Availability – database requests always receive a response (when valid).
-   - Partition tolerance
+   -  Partition tolerance – that a network fault doesn’t prevent messaging between nodes.
+In the context of distributed (NoSQL) databases, this means there is always going to be a trade-off between consistency and availability.
+This is because distributed systems are always necessarily partition tolerant (ie. it simply wouldn’t be a distributed database if it wasn’t partition tolerant.)
 On distributed NoSQL databases, basically you need to choose between AP to CP.
 Partition tolerance is a basic requirement from distributed system.
  - Keep it simple…
 # NoSQL Database types